-The most difficult problem that you face on this section of the trail is where the trail crosses Burnside.
+The most difficult problem that you face on this section of the trail is where the trail crosses Burnside Road (see photo 3).
 For years this wasn't a problem, but the rude fashion in which people drive now means that it is extremely difficult to get across Burnside at this location today.
+It isn't unusual to have to wait 10 minutes to get across at this location even though there are signs in each direction indicating that people cross here.
 Also, people drive quite a bit faster than the speed limit now than they did only just a few years ago, meaning that you have much less warning before getting run over by drivers at this road crossing.
-You are better off trying to cross at this location during low traffic periods (such as very early in the morning) rather than during peak travel periods.
+There are curves both uphill and downhill from this location.
+You are better off trying to cross at this location during low traffic periods (such as very early in the morning) rather than during peak travel periods but Burnside is now a very busy street thanks to continued suburban sprawl and so you have to be very careful any time of the day or night when crossing at this location.

 Officially speaking, the trail starting point (milepost 0.0) for the Wildwood Trail is up hill from the Washington Park MAX station and zoo.
-It is near the near Vietnam memorial, and reasonably well marked if you are coming from the MAX station uphill to the trail.
+It is somewhat near the Vietnam memorial, and reasonably well marked if you are coming from the MAX station uphill to the trail.
 There are quite a number of local trails in this area, and if you keep following them up the hill eventually you will intersect the Wildwood Trail.
 If you start at the Vietnam memorial and simply follow the trail there up the spiral and continue on the main trail up the hill you will eventually run into the Wildwood Trail as well.
+The official milepost 0.0 is found by walking uphill on the sidewalk along the road in front of the World Forestry Center, and you will find it perhaps 200 feet beyond the Forestry Center.

-If you are coming into the area on the Wildwood Trail, the way to the MAX station and Zoo are not marked that well, but walking down the hill from there should be pretty obvious.
+If you are coming into the area on the Wildwood Trail, the way to the MAX station and Zoo are not marked that well, but walking down the hill from there the station should be pretty obvious.
+There is a large crosswalk connecting it to the World Forestry Center.

 Unfortunately, there are relatively few mile post markers on the trail, so it is somewhat hard to give good directions in terms of the mile posts on the Wildwood Trail.

 You can make the trip a bit shorter by cutting over the top of the hill on several trails in the Hoyt Arboretum, but you'll want to use the local maps for the arboretum for that as it is not easy for me to describe what you need to do there.
-The trail system in the arboretum is a bit of a tangle.
+The trail system in the arboretum is a bit of a tangle and there are a couple of dozen trails.
 Also, doing that cuts out the loop of the trail that goes over to the Japanese Garden and Rose Garden.
 The Wildwood Trail makes the whole route along the end of the ridge, but the trails inside the Hoyt Arboretum can bring you directly over the top of the ridge if you so desire.

 Most everything is reasonably well marked, but the signs have had a nasty habit of being vandalized or completely disappearing in the last few years.

-To go north on the Wildwood from that area it is easiest to start at the Japanese Gardens.
+To go north on the Wildwood from the area around the Rose Garden and Japanese Garden it is easiest to start at the Japanese Gardens.
 At the gate at the top of the hill of the Japanese Gardens (there is a lower and upper gate.
 The upper gate, where you want to start this process, is where you actually pay to enter the garden) there is a paved road that connects the two gates.
 Follow this road slightly north, and be looking for signs on the uphill side of the road just outside the Japanese Garden area that mark a trail leading from this gate to the Wildwood Trail.

 The Pittock Mansion is not particularly well marked, but the Wildwood trail delivers you to the parking lot.
 Just walk down the hill in the parking lot and you will come to the mansion.
 This is the parking lot that you come to at the top of the hill between crossing Cornell Road and crossing Burnside.